Full Article

 How Much Magnesium Should You Take Each Day?

-How much magnesium should you take each day?
-Because magnesium is essential to over 300 biochemical reactions in the body, it's important to fulfill your needs.
-While the short answer is that the average healthy adult needs between 270 and 400 mg of magnesium per day, depending on their weight, it's useful to take a deeper look at all the factors involved.
+Because magnesium is essential to over 300 biochemical reactions in the body, it’s important to fulfill your needs.
+While the short answer is that the average healthy adult female needs between 310-320 mg and the average healthy adult male needs 400-420 mg of magnesium per day, it’s useful to take a deeper look at all the factors involved.
+[1] The current Recommended Dietary Allowances for Magnesium chart is available at the National Institutes of Health – Office of Dietary Supplements.

 Why You Need Magnesium